u-urieldev/rm-mobile/README.md

 # Rick and Morty App.

-A Rick and Morty's characters album app mobile app made in Flutter.
+A Rick and Morty's characters album mobile app made in Flutter.

 ## Features